adaptive-intelligent-robotics/AIRL_ENV/README.md

 ```
 This experiment can run for a LONG period of time, so you will probably want to kill it with ctrl+c.

+Sferes2 creates a new folder for execution of the experiments.
+For instance, in the example above, the folder `2019-04-04_12_05_39_207` contains all the file produced during the experiment.
+These files are precious are they are the experimental data that you will use to analyse the performance of the algorithms.
+You will have to extract these file from the Docker container.
+This can be done by copying them in your experiment's folder.
+(NOTE: this currently does not work on the AIRL Computing server because of the NFS rights managements, can be solved my mounting a volume on the local hard drive).